 If I skip two days of practice, my wife will notice it.

 If I skip three days of practice, the world will notice it."

 That is someone who understands the need to continually strive for perfection.
 This is what we must do.

 When you write you literally perform your fiction on the page, just as an actor or singer does it on stage.
 You must do it impeccably, as a master always does.
-If you don't achieve that now, you will someday after you have worked hard enough at your craft.
+If you can't achieve that right away, you will someday after you have worked hard enough at your craft.